-We found a negative correlation between the motor UPDRS scores and the ICA-adjusted rCBF in the bilateral cingulated, anterior cingulated, postcentral gyrus, right inferior parietal lobule in sula and fusiform gyrus.
-Previous studies correlating PD neural substrate with ratings of clinical symptoms had produced inconsistent results [23, 38, 39].
-It may be due to the fact that these studies were carried out using different imaging techniques (e.g. PET vs. SPECT) and different clinical evaluating tools.
-Hypoperfusion in the cingulate gyrus had been shown to relate to PD with predominant postural instability and gait difficulty.
-[40].
-Studies utilizing either univariate or multivariate methods did find a UPDRS score correlation with insular activities, but not with cingulate activities [10,23].
-Our results not only demonstrated a hypoperfusion in anteriorcingulate, cingulate gyrus and insula regions, but also a negative correlation of perfusion in these regions with motor UPDRS scores.
-This may suggest that both insula and cingulate hypoperfusion should have a relation with disease severity, and participate in motor performance.
-Our findings of a negative correlation between motor UPDRS and therCMR in inferior parietal cortex, and primary associate visual cortex, were supported by the findings of others [23,39].
-These results demonstrate that the abnormally decreased perfusion in specific cortical regions are quantitatively related to the severity of Parkinson's disease.
+We found a negative correlation between the motor UPDRS scores and the ICA-adjusted rCBF in the bilateral cingulate, anterior cingulate, postcentral gyrus, right inferior parietal lobule, insula, and fusiform gyrus.
+Previous studies correlating PD neural substrate with ratings of clinical symptoms had produced inconsistent results [23, 38, 39], possibly because they were carried out using different imaging techniques (e.g. PET vs SPECT) and different clinical evaluating tools.
+Hypoperfusion in the cingulate gyrus had been shown to relate to PD with predominant postural instability and gait difficulty [40].
+Studies utilizing either univariate or multivariate methods did find a correlation of UPDRS score with insular activities, but not with cingulate activities [10, 23].
+Our results not only demonstrated hypoperfusion in the anterior cingulate, cingulate gyrus, and insular regions, but also a negative correlation of perfusion in these regions with motor UPDRS scores.
+This may suggest that both insular and cingulate hypoperfusion have a relation with disease severity and participate in motor performance.
+Our findings of a negative correlation between motor UPDRS and the rCMR in the inferior parietal cortex and visual association cortex are supported by the findings of others [23, 39].
+These results demonstrate that the abnormally decreased perfusion in specific cortical regions is quantitatively related to the severity of Parkinson's disease.